Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 Until now, you’ve been using [Parcel JS](https://parceljs.org/) to set up and configure your React apps.
 It makes sense for smaller projects or apps and there’s certainly no problem with continuing to choose Parcel for more complex needs.

-However, out in the real world commercial environments, you’ll often come across React projects with much more complexity around their configuration; from employing some static code analysis using a tool like [ESLint](https://eslint.org/) or [Babel JS](https://babeljs.io/) to allow you to use the latest JavaScript features cross-browser, and code bundling and optimization with help from [Webpack](https://webpack.js.org/).
+However, out in the real world commercial environments, you’ll often come across React projects with much more complexity around their configuration; from employing static code analysis using a tool like [ESLint](https://eslint.org/) or [Babel JS](https://babeljs.io/) to allow you to use the latest JavaScript features cross-browser, and code bundling and optimization with help from [Webpack](https://webpack.js.org/).

 **Create React App** is an official React starter project, developed and maintained by the Facebook Open Source team and it offers all of the above (and more) in one, convenient package with just one dependency.